Dysentery is an infection of the intestines that causes diarrhoea containing blood or mucus.

 - washing the laundry of an infected person on the hottest setting possible

-If you're travelling to a country where there's a high risk of getting dysentery, the advice below can help prevent infection:
+If you're travelling to a country where there's a high risk of getting dysentery, this advice can help prevent infection:

-- Don't drink the local water unless you're sure it's clean (sterile) – drink bottled water or drinks in sealed cans or bottles.
+- Do not drink the local water unless you're sure it's clean (sterile) – drink bottled water or drinks in sealed cans or bottles.

-- If the water isn't sterile, boil it for several minutes or use chemical disinfectant or a reliable filter.
+- If the water is not sterile, boil it for several minutes or use chemical disinfectant or a reliable filter.

-- Don't clean your teeth with tap water.
+- Do not clean your teeth with tap water.

-- Don't have ice in your drinks because it may be made from unclean water.
+- Do not have ice in your drinks because it may be made from unclean water.

-- Avoid fresh fruit or vegetables that can't be peeled before eating.
+- Avoid fresh fruit or vegetables that cannot be peeled before you eat them.

 - Avoid food and drink sold by street vendors, except drinks in properly sealed cans or bottles.